 There are several different types of biopsies.

 An open biopsy is surgery that uses local or general anesthesia.
-This means you are relaxed (sedated) or asleep and pain-free during the procedure.
+This means you are relaxed (sedated) or asleep and pain free during the procedure.
 It is done in a hospital operating room.
 The surgeon makes a cut into the affected area, and the tissue is removed.

-A laparoscopic biopsy uses much smaller surgical cuts than open biopsy.
+A laparoscopic biopsy uses much smaller surgical cuts than an open biopsy.
 A camera-like instrument (laparoscope) and tools can be inserted.
 The laparoscope helps guide the surgeon to the right place to take the sample.

-DO NOT stop or change your medicines without first talking to your provider.
+Do not stop or change your medicines without first talking to your provider.